anesta95/nyc_shelter_count/README.md

 - Data on the asylum seeking population is published in pdfs on the City Council Budget webpage

 Daily DHS data is scraped from a pdf on the city's webpage each day and saved in this repository, then added to a time series dataset which automatically updates the tracker's charts hosted by City Limits.
 This pdf data includes single adults in specialized programs that are not included in DHS total counts.
 Monthly LL79 data is pulled from the NYC Open Data portal and knitted together with historical LL37 data.
 Note that in May 2023, the city changed its reporting process between the laws, changing some field names.
-The change is detailed in the "root" column that specifies which underlying dataset that data comes from.
+The change is detailed in the `root` column that specifies which underlying dataset that data comes from.
 As of November 2023 the asylum seekers report template has not been standardized, limiting the ability to automate that data.
 As is, that data is manually inputted to create summary charts.

 ## Use this data